ColumbiaSWC/2019-01-17-Columbia-Section-3/index.md

 ---

-<h2 id="general">General Information</h2>

-{% comment %}
-  INTRODUCTION

-  Edit the general explanatory paragraph below if you want to change the pitch.
-{% endcomment %}

 __Welcome!__ This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp #3 (Python).
 Our Python 3 Bootcamp is just the third group; it is not more advanced (i.e. level 3) and the fact that we'll be working with [Python version 3](https://www.python.org/) is just a coincidence.

 __And while Python is a large part of the Bootcamp, it is not the exclusive focus.__ Our goals is to get you up to speed for applying computational methods in service of your research processes.
 This means we'll walk though using [The Unix Shell](#syllabus-shell) and [Git](#syllabus-git) in addition to Python to develop fundamental and widely applicable skillsets.

-Below you'll find the schedule, syllabus, and setup instructions to go over __before the bootcamp begins.__
+Below you'll find the schedule, syllabus, and setup instructions to go over __before the bootcamp begins__, as well as more information about [Software Carpentries](https://software-carpentry.org/), the group behind the lessons we'll use.

 <br>

+<h2 id="general">General Information</h2>

 {% if page.carpentry == "swc" %}